-Riding with badly worn tyres

-Risk of accident due to impaired handling
+Riding with badly worn tyres Risk of accident due to impaired handling

-- If applicable, have the tyres changed in good time before they wear to the minimum tread depth permitted by law. - Make sure the ground is level and firm and place the motorcycle on its stand. - Measure the tyre tread depth in the main tread grooves with wear marks.
+- If applicable, have the tyres changed in good time before they wear to the minimum tread depth permitted by law. - Make sure the ground is level and firm and place the motorcycle on its stand.

-Each tyre has wear indicators integrated into the main tread grooves.
-The tyre has reached its wear limit when the tread has worn down to the level of the wear indicators.
+- Measure the tyre tread depth in the main tread grooves with wear marks. - Wear indicators are built into the main profile grooves on each tyre.
+The tyre is worn out when the tyre tread has worn down to the level of the marks.
 The locations of the marks are indicated on the edge of the tyre, e.g. by the letters TI, TWI or by an arrow.
-If the tyre tread is worn to min